 According to the CDC, 47.2% of adults aged 30 years and older have some form of periodontal (gum) disease, while 9% of adults have severe gum disease.
 Dental scaling and root planing are among the most effective, non-surgical ways of treating gum disease.
 Here’s everything you need to know about teeth scaling and root planing and how it can save your teeth.

-What is Dental Scaling and Root Planing?
+What are Dental Scaling and Root Planning?

 Scaling and root planing is a deep cleaning below the gumline used to treat gum disease.